axelarnetwork/axelar-core/docs/cli/axelard_tx_staking_edit-validator.md

       --keyring-backend string       Select keyring's backend (os|file|kwallet|pass|test|memory) (default "test") --keyring-dir string           The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                       Use a connected Ledger device
-      --memo string                  Memo to send along with transaction --min-self-delegation string   The minimum self delegation required on the validator --moniker string               The validator's name (default "node") --node string                  <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657")
+      --min-self-delegation string   The minimum self delegation required on the validator --moniker string               The validator's name (default "node") --node string                  <host>:<port> to tendermint rpc interface for this chain (default "tcp://localhost:26657")
-      --offline                      Offline mode (does not allow any online functionality --security-contact string      The validator's (optional) security contact email (default "[do-not-modify]") -s, --sequence uint                The sequence number of the signing account (offline mode only)
+      --note string                  Note to add a description to the transaction (previously --memo) --offline                      Offline mode (does not allow any online functionality --security-contact string      The validator's (optional) security contact email (default "[do-not-modify]") -s, --sequence uint                The sequence number of the signing account (offline mode only)